-When I composed Cool Stream (1997) my aim was to write an organic, free-flowing work with no set form.
+My objective in composing Cool Stream (1997) was to write an organic, free-flowing work with no set form.

-The music seems to follow its own unique path, much like a mountain stream passing through many different terrains
+I wanted to write music that felt like it was naturally following its own unique path, much like a mountain stream passing through many different terrains

 on its journey to the ocean.
 This, as well as the pervasive "cool" character to the work, is what gave me the idea for the title.